paorth/MECH105_Algorithms/README.md

 # MECH105_Algorithms
-These are the MATLAB algorithms I made in my MECH105 engineering class at Colorado State University during my freshman year.
+These are the MATLAB algorithms I wrote in my MECH105 engineering class at Colorado State University during my freshman year.